Last month my wife and I took a 7 day cruise completely for free.

 Paying For Our Carnival Cruise Line Spending

 We both applied for and were approved for the Capital One Venture Rewards credit card.
+Right now the card offers 50,000 points after spending $3,000 within the first three months of approval of the card.

-After spending $3,000 on each card within three months of approval of the card, we both earned 40,000 bonus points each and 6,000 points for our purchases.
+At the time, after spending $3,000 on each card within three months of approval of the card, we both earned 40,000 bonus points each and 6,000 points for our purchases.

 When redeemed for travel, such as a Carnival cruise purchase, these points are worth $0.01 each.
 This card reduced our bill by $920 and left us with $1,011.71 to go.